DaanDeMeyer/reproc/README.md

   can be seen as a resource leak so it is important to make sure all processes exit correctly in a timely fashion.

-- It is strongly recommend to try terminating a child process by waiting for it to exit or by calling `reproc_terminate` before resorting to `reproc_kill`.
+- It is strongly recommended to try terminating a child process by waiting for it to exit or by calling `reproc_terminate` before resorting to `reproc_kill`.

   When using `reproc_kill` the child process does not receive a chance to perform cleanup which could result in resources being leaked.
 Chief among